fumikito/gianism/readme.md

 ##  Description

-This plugin enables allow users to login/register with major Web service's accounts.
+This plugin enables your users to login/register with major Web service's accounts.
 Below is supported services.

 If your site needs user's login action, **signing-up is the most difficult step**.
 With this plugin, users can sign up without inputting email nor password.